If you have had a BC driver’s licence for at least 2 years:

 2. Register online

-To join as a Member-Owner or Monthly Member, register online.
+To join as a Modo Plus or Monthly member, register online.
 It takes just a few minutes and requires a valid credit card (prepaid or debit cards not accepted).
 Once you receive your vehicle access fob in the mail, you’re ready to go!

-To join as a Business or Associate Member, contact us at info(at)modo.coop.
+To join as a Business or Associate Member, contact us at firstname.lastname@example.org.

 If you’d rather register at our office in Downtown Vancouver, just call our Member Loyalty Team to schedule a brief orientation.
 Bring along your driver’s licence for verification, and if you’re signing up for a Monthly membership, please also bring a valid credit card (prepaid credit cards not accepted).